hotosm/fmtm/docs/dev/Backend.md

 ## 2. Start the API without Docker

-- To run FMTM without Docker, you will need to start the database, then the API.
+- To run FieldTM without Docker, you will need to start the database, then the API.
 - First start a Postgres database running on a port on your machine.
   - The database must have the Postgis extension installed.
 - After starting the database, from the command line: